Skip to content

 Overview

-Provides a table containing with an "SQL" column containing the statement(s) necessary to reconstruct the supplied table, trigger, timer, procedure, or index.
+Returns a table with a column titled "SQL" containing the AMI SQL statements necessary to reconstruct the supplied center object.

 1